csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Although the trigger syntax we describe here is part of the SQL standard, and is supported by IBM DB2, most other database systems have nonstandard syntax for specifying triggers, and may not implement all features in the SQL standard.
 We outline a few of the differences below; see the respective system manuals for further details.

-For example, in the Oracle syntax, unlike the SQL standard syntax, the key- word **row** does not appear in the **referencing** statement.
+For example, in the Oracle syntax, unlike the SQL standard syntax, the keyword **row** does not appear in the **referencing** statement.
 The keyword **atomic** does not appear after **begin**.
 The reference to _nrow_ in the **select** statement nested in the **update** statement must begin with a colon (:) to inform the system that the variable _nrow_ is defined externally from the SQL statement.
-Further, sub- queries are not allowed in the **when** and **if** clauses.
-It is possible to work around this problem by moving complex predicates from the **when** clause into a sep- arate query that saves the result into a local variable, and then reference that variable in an **if** clause, and the body of the trigger then moves into the cor- responding **then** clause.
+Further, subqueries are not allowed in the **when** and **if** clauses.
+It is possible to work around this problem by moving complex predicates from the **when** clause into a separate query that saves the result into a local variable, and then reference that variable in an **if** clause, and the body of the trigger then moves into the corresponding **then** clause.
 Further, in Oracle, triggers are not allowed to execute a transaction rollback directly; however, they can instead use a function called raise application error to not only roll back the transaction, but also return an error message to the user/application that performed the update.

 As another example, in Microsoft SQL Server the keyword **on** is used instead of **after**.
 The **referencing** clause is omitted, and old and new rows are referenced by the tuple variables **deleted** and **inserted**.
 Further, the **for each row** clause is omitted, and **when** is replaced by **if**.
 The **before** specification is not supported, but an **instead of** specification is supported.